zachpeagler/App-A-Day/README.md

 To safeguard privacy, we restrict our list of names to those with at least 5 occurrences.

 I may also do a chi-square or other appropriate statistical analysis to see what names are significantly different from expected.

+## **DAY FIVE - 10/16/2024**
+An app looking at the percent change by year of baby names in the United States.